Prisons of the Spirit

 Prisons of the Spirit — Set Yourself Free Series

-This entry is part [part not set] of 2 in the series Set Yourself Free
+This entry is part 2 of 7 in the series Set Yourself Free

 Prisons of the Spirit — we are bound both by the pull of our individual vocation and by how we stop ourselves.
 A word about letting go.